-We assign a weighted-average Cash Flow and Liquidity Score of B2, five notches below the initial score, primarily to reflect the limited benefits derived from DBSA's very low secured debt (given the limited size and depth of the South African securitisation market) and the dislocation in the local capital markets on the back of increased risk aversion by funders.
+We assign a weighted-average Cash Flow and Liquidity Score of Ba3, four notches below the initial score, primarily to reflect the limited benefits derived from DBSA's very low secured debt, given the limited size and depth of the South African securitisation market.

-DBSA has historically displayed a stable funding profile and has been able to roll over maturing debt and raise necessary new funding.
+DBSA has displayed a stable funding profile and has been able to roll over maturing debt and raise necessary new funding.
 The bank's total borrowings increased to ZAR51 billion in September 2019 from ZAR35.9 billion in March 2013.
 The bank maintains a relatively diversified funding profile by (1) tapping the local capital markets via an ZAR80 billion domestic medium-term note programme; (2) gaining access to money-market funds and maintaining numerous lines of credits with local banks and financial institutions; and (3) raising funds from development finance institutions.